shibbir/gadget-catalog/README.md

 - [Webpack](https://webpack.js.org/)
 - [Jasmine](https://jasmine.github.io/)

-## Cloudinary
+## :cloud: Cloudinary

-> This application requires [Cloudinary](https://cloudinary.com/), which is a Software-as-a-Service (SaaS) solution for managing media assets in the cloud.
+This application requires [Cloudinary](https://cloudinary.com/), which is a Software-as-a-Service (SaaS) solution for managing media assets in the cloud.
 Just signup for a free account.
 After signing up you will find your configuration parameters in the cloudinary management console.

-## Configure environment variables
+## :rocket: Installation

-> Rename .env.sample file to .env and configure the environment variables.
+> Step 1: Rename .env.sample file to .env and configure the environment variables.

 ```bash
 NODE_ENV=development or production